batizhao/spring-boot-starter-oss/README.md

-# Spring Boot Starter Minio
+# Spring Boot Starter OSS

 [![Build Status](https://travis-ci.org/batizhao/spring-boot-starter-oss.svg?branch=master)](https://travis-ci.org/jlefebure/spring-boot-starter-minio)

-Spring Boot Starter which allow to connect to a Minio bucket, to save, get, remove an object.
+Spring Boot Starter which allow to connect to a Minio bucket or DAS Storage, to save, get, remove an object.
 The starter also embed metrics and health check for Actuator.

 ## Quick start